-- On the basis of the financial ratios, ageing and expected dates of realisation of financial assets and payment of financial liabilities, our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention which causes us to believe that any material uncertainty exists as on the date of audit report indicating that the company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the date of balance sheet s the Company have support of its Holding Company.
-We, however, state that this is not as assurance as to future viability of the Company.
-We further state that our reporting is based on the facts up to the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance date, will get discharged by the Company as and when they fall due. - According to the information and explanations given to us, Corporate Social Responsibility (CSR) under xix) section 135 of the Act is not applicable to the Company and hence, reporting under clause 3(xx) of the Order is not applicable.
+- xviii) There has been no resignation of statutory auditors of the Company during the year pertaining to financial year 2022-23.
+Accordingly, clause 3(xviii) of the Order is not applicable to the Company. - On the basis of the financial ratios, ageing and expected dates of realization of financial assets and xix) payment of financial liabilities, other information accompanying the financial statements and our knowledge of the Board of Directors and Management plans and based on our examination of the evidence supporting the assumptions, nothing has come to our attention, which causes us to believe that any material uncertainty exists as on the date of audit report indicating that the Company is not capable of meeting its liabilities existing at the date of balance sheet as and when they fall due within a period of one year from the balance sheet date.
+We, however, state that this is not an assurance as to the future viability of the Company.
+We further state that our reporting is based on the facts up to the date of the audit report and we neither give any guarantee nor any assurance that all liabilities falling due within a period of one year from the balance sheet date, will get discharged by the Company as and when they fall due. - According to the information and explanations given to us, Corporate Social Responsibility (CSR) xx) under section 135 of the Act is not applicable to the Company and hence, reporting under clause 3(xx)(a) and (b) of the Order is not applicable.